mcraken/delegationbyannotations/README.md

 	}
 ```

-## Implementing a Principl
+## Implementing Principals
-The following code snippets explains how to extend delegation principal in order to create two new principals one for the Transportation interface and another one for the Locator.
+The following code snippets explain how to extend delegation principal in order to create two new principals one for the Transportation interface and another one for the Locator.

 ### Locator